Social Impact Staff Retention Project

 About SISR.

-In the fall of 2023, working through social networks and directly with nonprofit organizations and their employees, the Social Impact Staff Retention survey was administered online.
-Responses were collected from a random sample of nonprofiteers across the United States (n=260).
-Participants were CEO/founders, IT professionals, fundraisers, marketers, and beyond — no one group held a majority.
-Responses came from a range of experiences as well, from fewer than 5 years working in nonprofits to more than 30.
-The survey collection was kept anonymous to improve results.
+First launched in the fall of 2023, working through social networks and directly with nonprofit organizations and their employees, the Social Impact Staff Retention (SISR) survey is administered online.
+Responses are collected from a random sample of nonprofiteers across the United States.
+SISR participants are CEO/founders, IT professionals, fundraisers, marketers, and beyond—no one group holds a majority.
+Responses come from a range of experiences as well, from fewer than 5 years working in nonprofits to more than 30.
+The survey collection is kept anonymous to optimize results.

 About the project leads.